 Three letters of recommendation.
 We suggest professional references familiar with your qualifications and potential for graduate study.

-The Plant Pathology Graduate Program accepts online submission of letters OR paper letters/reference forms by mail:
+The Plant Pathology Graduate Program accepts online submission (preferred).
+We also accept paper letters/reference forms by mail:

 a.
 Online submission (preferred)